Trend Micro Review: Quick Expert Summary

-To test the different scan options, I downloaded a huge archive with nearly 1,000 malware samples in it — including viruses, worms, ransomware, spyware, trojans, adware, keyloggers, rootkits, and cryptojackers.
+To test the different scan options, I downloaded a huge archive containing nearly 1,000 malware samples — including viruses, worms, ransomware, spyware, trojans, adware, keyloggers, rootkits, and cryptojackers.
 I hid all the samples in different locations, making sure some of them went into my system folders and registry.

 The scanner comes with several other helpful options.
 You can adjust the level of protection sensitivity, change the notification settings, and even ask Trend Micro to automatically delete unsafe files and PUPs (potentially unwanted programs), or choose to deactivate the machine-learning aspect of the scanner.

 Trend Micro’s malware scanner is fast and powerful, and it doesn’t drain system resources.
 While its detection rates aren’t quite perfect, they’re close.
 Plus, its scanner is a lot quicker than those of other antiviruses such as VIPRE and McAfee, and it includes a ton of convenient settings if you want the ability to fine-tune your antivirus experience.

 Trend Micro’s real-time malware protection is basic but effective.
 It monitors your activity on the web and stops you from downloading any malicious files or attachments.
 It also monitors files on your desktop and blocks them from making changes on your computer.

 Trend Micro’s real-time protection can defend against: